sarahseewhy/tech-culture-resources/resources.md

 I encourage folks to propose additions because this isn't a complete list.
 Ideally it'll be continually improving and expanding.

+The goal of this project is to provide a starting off point for further research and contribute to informed discussions about the intersection of technology and culture.

 ## Getting Started